requireiot/MySoilSensorESP32/README.md

 (soil moisture and performance characteristics from the device, commands to change operating parameters or start over-the-air updates to the device), I could think of the following technologies:
-1. **MQTT**. *Pro*: I alreeady have an MQTT broker running, and this is independent of a specific home automation system. *Con*: Communication is a bit unpredictable, as I found out
+1. **MQTT**. *Pro*: I already have an MQTT broker running, and this is independent of a specific home automation system. *Con*: Communication is a bit unpredictable, as I found out
 2. **HTTP** requests to a REST API, e.g. for OpenHAB. *Pro*: More deterministic, you know exactly when a message has been accepted. *Con*: Specific for one home automation system

 I went for (1).

-### Processor

-The final design uses an ESP32-WROOM module.

-I also tried a ESP32-C3 "Super Mini" module, the source code supports this.
-This is a single core RISC-V based processor, with the following pros and cons, compared to the ESP32:
-* *Pro*: lower current draw when WiFi is on, 100 mA vs 130 mA
-* *Pro*: easy to use the little development module in a production system, because it has no USB-serial chip that would consume power all the time, the ESP32-C3 has builtin USB capability
-* *Con*: higher current draw during sleep, I measured about 85µA
-* *Con*: unreliable WiFi connection.

-The unreliable WiFi connection with the ESP32-C3 probably has nothing to do with the processor per se, but with the board layout: the module I bought from Aliexpress looks exactly like the “bad module” shown in [this post](https://roryhay.es/blog/esp32-c3-super-mini-flaw).

 ### Minimize power consumption